 Which is why starting with a clean slate is an absolute dream and something we’ve been lucky enough to do with an old farmhouse we’re doing up in Portugal.
 Although styling a holiday home is slightly different to a London Victorian terrace, the lessons I’ve learnt are ones that I would apply in both.
 And I think that’s more to do with refining my taste and how I like a home to look – here are my top tips.

 01. Build a room around a carpet!
 Might sound crazy I know, but the right carpet on floorboards or tiles can make such an impact and really set the tone for a living room or kitchen.
 I’m really loving textured neutral carpets like this shagpile PR Home Flock rug right now.

 02. Layer up lighting with side lamps and floor lamps.
 I am not a big fan of overhead lighting – the wrong kind can might me feel uncomfortable and stressed.
-So I love mixing up lower levels with industrial style table and floor lamps; this Lene Bjerre table lamp is gorgeous.
+So I love mixing up lower levels with industrial style table and floor lamps.
 Create space for these pieces, so you don’t end up with a cluttered look.

 03. Of course a room should be full of useful objects, but it doesn’t mean they can’t be pretty and decorative at the same time.
 I’m such a sucker for baskets which can have multiple purposes – laundry and wood baskets as well as storing beauty products, magazines, toys, shoes and books.
-This matching set of three by Lenne Bjerre is perfect for scattering round the house.
+A set of storage baskets are perfect for scattering round the house.